folio-org/okapi/doc/security.md

 * This JWT gets returned to the UI, and used in future calls.

-In this example the login is done with a simple username and password, but other modules can check against a LDAP server, or any other authentication method.
+In this example the login is done with a simple username and password, but other modules can check against LDAP servers, OAuth, or any other authentication method.

 3.1: The UI starts up, and somehow displays a login screen to the user:
  * The user enters some credentials, in this example username and password.